What Does a Positive Antibody Screen Mean?

 - Small red cells moving through the placenta

-- A father’s blood sample in a labeled tube
+- A parent’s blood sample in a labeled tube

-- An Intrauterine Transfusion prepared with focused precision
+- An intrauterine transfusion prepared with focused care

-If anemia develops, Intrauterine Transfusion can deliver red blood cells directly to your baby, improving oxygen delivery and outcomes.
-Additionally, early detection through antibody screening is crucial for planning effective interventions and ensuring the best possible care for both you and your baby.
+If anemia develops, intrauterine transfusion can deliver red blood cells directly to your baby.
+This may improve oxygen delivery and outcomes.
+Early detection through antibody screening helps your team plan care for both you and your baby.

 How Doctors Monitor Antibodies During Pregnancy

-When an antibody screen is positive, your care team will monitor you closely with repeat blood tests throughout pregnancy, usually every 2 to 4 weeks if the antibodies are clinically significant.
+When an antibody screen is positive, your care team will monitor you closely with repeat blood tests.
+Clinically significant antibodies often need checks every 2 to 4 weeks, based on your care plan.

 If you’re Rh-negative, this testing helps your clinicians track harmful antibodies and protect fetal health.
 They’ll identify the exact antibodies so they can tailor follow-up instead of guessing.